Digital Assets – Implications for European Banks and Asset Managers

 - Regarding the Digital Euro compare ECB (2020): Report on a digital euro, October 2020, found at: https://www.ecb.europa.eu/pub/pdf/other/Report_on_a_digital_euro~4d7268b458.en.pdf , last accessed on February 7, 2021.

-Axel Wieandt - former DAX 30 bank CEO/CFO, Global Head of Corporate Development, FIG banker and McKinsey consultant - is a senior financial services professional with a focus on banking, fintech and finance.
-Axel is currently advising US and European private equity/venture capital funds and real estate companies on their investments and value creation plans.
-He is also serving on the ad-/supervisory boards of German fintech and real estate investment companies.
-Axel is an early fintech investor himself and has teaching assignments with top-ranked international business schools, e.g. WHU – Otto Beisheim School of Management.
-Over the years he has published over 70 research papers, op-eds, and interviews; he is a frequent conference speaker/panelist.
-Axel is the author of "Unfinished Business: Putting European Banks (and Europe) Back on Track" (2017).
+Axel Wieandt, a former CEO/CFO at a DAX-30-listed bank, Global Head of Corporate Development, FIG banker and McKinsey consultant, is a senior financial services professional with a focus on banking, fintech, and finance.
+Axel is currently advising American and European private equity/venture capital funds and real estate companies on their investments and value creation plans.
+He also serves on the advisory and supervisory boards of German fintech and real estate investment companies.
+Axel is an early fintech investor himself and has teaching assignments with top-ranked international business schools, including WHU – Otto Beisheim School of Management.
+Over the years, he has published over 70 research papers, op-eds, and interviews.
+He is a frequent speaker/panelist at conferences.
+Axel is the author of “Unfinished Business: Putting European Banks (and Europe) Back on Track” (2017).